Developer

 To start using Developer:

-1. Click on Administration in the left-hand side pane and then click on Developer.
+1. Click on Administration in the left-hand side pane or on the top right toolbar depending on the chosen orientation and then click on Developer.

 Developer view